paolosalvatori/servicebus-private-endpoint/README.md

 - The NIC used by the Linux virtual machine that makes use of the Public IP
 - A Linux virtual machine used for testing the connectivity to the storage account via a private endpoint
 - A Log Analytics workspace used to monitor the health status of the Linux virtual machine
-- A Blob Storage Account used to store data on the Azure Data Lake File System
+- A Blob Storage Account used to store the boot diagnostics log of the virtual machine
 - A Service Bus namespace
 - A Private DNS Zone for Blob private endpoints
 - A Private DNS Zone for Service Bus private endpoints